-If you have recently moved to Canberra from another state or territory, you must transfer registration to ACT within 3 months of taking up residency.
-If your vehicle remains registered in another state or territory but garaged in ACT, it is legally unregistered in ACT.
-Find out how to transfer registration ACT.
+If you have recently moved to Canberra from another state or territory, you must transfer registration to ACT within 3 months.
+If your vehicle remains registered in another state or territory but garaged in the ACT, it is legally unregistered in the ACT.
+So find out how to transfer registration to the ACT.

-To transfer registration ACT, go in person to an Access Canberra office with required documents, such as roadworthy inspection, evidence (identity, residential address, right to register vehicle) and payment for all fees due.
+To transfer registration, go in person to an Access Canberra office with required documents.
+For example, roadworthy inspection, evidence (identity, residential address, right to register vehicle) and payment for fees due.

 You may need to get a roadworthy or identity inspection for your vehicle before registration.
-In the ACT, book this in advance at an approved inspection station.
+In the ACT, you can book this at an approved inspection station.

-The checklist will help you easily transfer registration to ACT.
+This checklist will help you easily transfer registration to the ACT.